davide2894/react-reads/journal.md

 [x] add none option to dropdown
 [x] if book has shelf, show selection in /search results too [x] Loader stops if query brings same results
-- Loader stops when no results
+[x] Loader stops when no results
-- Loader stops when query is deleted
+[x] Task: Loader doesn't fire when query is ''.
+- Loader fade-in is not smooth
+- Loader doesn't fire while typing.
+It fires when user finishes to type
 - when click on None, remove book from shelf
 - implement suggestions
 - style suggestions
 - add publisher
 - style publisher
+- refactor if/else statements inside render->return

 ***